 I spent ages debating whether to add to the conversation for Baby Loss Awareness Week.
 I thought perhaps it’s too personal but I keep coming back to how important it is to speak openly about issues many of us face, often in silence.

 You see, for me and millions of other women and their partners, baby loss, miscarriage or premature infant death is something we live with every day.

-It surprises me how grief-stricken I am.
-The avalanche of emotion is harder to bear than the physical discomfort.
+I was surprised by how grief-stricken I felt.
+The avalanche of emotion was harder to bear than the physical discomfort.
 I’m uncomfortable with grief.
-I’m saying things like “it wasn’t a fully-formed baby at that stage, just a small collection of cells.’
+I said things like: “It wasn’t a fully-formed baby at that stage, just a small collection of cells.’

 So what was I grieving for if it was ‘just a collection of cells?’
 I realised I was invested in it physically and emotionally.
 I mourned for the human it may have become.

 I felt like I’ve failed the ultimate female test – the one our bodies are built for – and the not knowing why gnawed away at me.
 What does this say about me?
 Why did this happened?

 Unfortunately in the vast majority of early miscarriages a cause isn’t found and answers don’t exist.
 I wished I could have done more.
 But what more could I have done?